COVID-19 Health Recovery Levy Act, 2021 (Act 1068)

 As part of the Government of Ghana’s fiscal measures aimed at raising revenue to support Covid-19 related expenditures, this new legislation imposes a special levy on the domestic supply of goods and services as well as imports.
-The 1% levy is chargeable under both the Standard Value Added Tax (VAT) and the VAT Flat Rate Schemes.
-Covid-19 Health Recovery Levy is calculated on the value of the taxable supply of the goods or service or on the value of imports.
+The 1% levy is chargeable under both the VAT standard and flat rate schemes.
+The Covid-19 Health Recovery Levy is calculated on the value of the taxable supply of the goods or service or on the value of imports.
 Persons who incur the levy are not allowed input tax deductions on purchases but are allowed deductions against taxable profits.

 Effective 1 May 2021, registered persons for VAT are required to collect and account for the new levy.